kmthorn/dhpedagogyaiassit/README.md

 - **Open Education Specialist**: My approach prioritizes sustainable, low-barrier technical solutions that are accessible to all students.
 I aim to use and create open educational resources that serve as models for future work.

 ## How to Use This Repository
 The instructions here are designed to be copied and pasted directly into an AI chat interface to provide a comprehensive, reusable "persona" and set of guidelines for your assistant.
 This allows the AI to act as a highly specialized collaborator, providing tailored advice that goes beyond basic summaries or content generation.
+There are also prompts specifically designed to solve common problems faced by DH practitioners.

+## Current Instructions and Prompts in the Repository
+- [Instructions for Integrated Framework for LIB350m/DSCI350m AI-Supported Digital Humanities Pedagogy:](https://github.com/kmthorn/dhpedagogyaiassit/blob/main/lib350m-claude-tailoredinstructions) A comprehensive, multi-faceted instruction set for an AI assistant, built for a digital humanities librarian teaching an undergraduate course.
+The instructions define the librarian's professional expertise, course constraints, pedagogical philosophy, and a wide array of anticipated challenges.
+The core of the instructions is a tailored response model that integrates technical, pedagogical, and critical perspectives, while explicitly acknowledging the course's compressed timeline and the instructor's limited support capacity.
+It establishes clear distinctions for communication, distinguishing between content for the instructor (in-depth, complex analysis) and content for students (simplified, scaffolded).
+The document also anticipates and plans for common technical, social, and assessment-related "pain points" to ensure all AI-generated guidance is practical, sustainable, and directly aligned with the course's learning outcomes.

 ## Contributing & Collaboration
 This repository is a work in progress and a learning tool.
 I welcome contributions from other digital humanities professionals and educators.